marty-Wallace/MineSweeper/README.md

 # MineSweeper
-A clone of MineSweeper in java.
+A clone of MineSweeper in Java 8.